SEC Semi-Annual Reporting Proposal Tracker (S7-2026-15)

 Author wants modifications or alternatives (e.g. enhanced auditor assurance, monthly revenue disclosure, every-4-months cadence, qualifying-criteria framework).
 Would not vote yes on the rule as written.

-How commenters are classified by entity (three-rater LLM ensemble)
+How commenters (entity) are classified (three-rater LLM ensemble)

 1. Individual — default dump bucket.
 We use "Individual" (not "Individual investor").